More about This Topic

 This is number eight in my series of places you can go with your kids if you’re parenting alone.
-When you spend time with your children, it’s important to have an activity in the middle of the day to keep them active, provide stimulation and at least make a memory.
+Whether you are divorce, separated or just have the kids alone for the day, when you spend time with your children, it’s important to have an activity in the middle of the day to keep them active, provide stimulation and at least make a memory.
 No memories were ever made in the basement playing video games.

 Chicago’s Museum of Science and Industry is located off of Jackson Park in the Hyde Park neighborhood of Chicago.
 The Museum of Science and Industry is housed in a majestic old building overlooking a lagoon.
 The reason the building is luxurious is that the building is the former Palace Of Fine Arts built for the 1893 Columbian Exposition.

 Julius Rosenwald, the president of Sears & Roebuck, raised money to turn the building into the Museum of Science and Industry that we know today.

 Most importantly, the Museum of Science and Industry is an educationally enriching activity that can be done indoors.
 There are not many locations like this during Chicago’s chilly winters.